forero/LGModGrav/refs.md

 * [Orbits of massive satellite galaxies – II.
 Bayesian estimates of the Milky Way and Andromeda masses using high-precision astrometry and cosmological simulations](http://adsabs.harvard.edu/abs/2017MNRAS.468.3428P) (Use this Bayesian method).
-Title:
-Orbits of massive satellite galaxies – II.
-Bayesian estimates of the Milky Way and Andromeda masses using high-precision astrometry and cosmological simulations
 Authors:
 Patel, Ekta; Besla, Gurtina; Mandel, Kaisey
 Publication: